 The Pitfalls of Improper or Lack of Enforcement

 Homeowners must face the consequences of their actions.
 Otherwise, the rules would be ineffective.
 Therefore, you must have a standard procedure in place.

 But, what happens when HOA rules are not enforced?
 If the association poorly executes covenant enforcement or disregards it completely, it can encounter adverse effects and even liability.
 As a board member or HOA manager, you must keep the following pitfalls, legal or otherwise, in mind:

 - Laches.
 This simply means that, on account of the passage of time, the rights of the association have become unenforceable.
 In other words, laches is “sitting on one’s rights.”

-- Selective enforcement.
-The board must enforce covenants in a uniform manner.
+- HOA Selective Enforcement.
+The board must enforce homeowners association covenants in a uniform manner.
 Be wary of bias and favoritism.
 Make sure to enforce all covenants among all homeowners at all times.

 - Estoppel.
 If the association gave an owner permission to do something that conflicts with a covenant, then it can’t pursue any action against the supposed offender.

 - Reduced Property Values.
 Should an association fail to enforce architectural and maintenance covenants, this can lead to a decline in curb appeal and property values.